-A world class exhibition pays tribute to Britain’s favourite painter
+A world class exhibition pays tribute to Turner, Britain’s favourite painter

 The monumental Chiostro del Bramante (Cloister of Bramante), a striking Renaissance building just a minute away from Piazza Navona, plays host to the first Rome exhibition dedicated exclusively to the work of Joseph Mallord William Turner.
 Known for his expressive landscapes and turbulent seascapes, many of which are infused with literary or historical allusions, Turner has profoundly influenced several generations of artists, including Claude Monet, Vincent Van Gogh, Edgar Degas, Paul Klee, Wassily Kandinsky and Gustav Klimt.
 Together with Constable, he was an influential exponent of Romanticism, an art movement from the late 18th- to the mid-19th century that emphasised an emotional response to nature.